digitalsleuth/malwoverview/README.md

                          specifies the environment.
 Therefore, to check an Android sample (for example) it is necessary to use the right environment (-e 3 for Android).

-        **** ATTENTION 4: When you execute Malwoverview on Windows systems, you MUST to specify the "-w 1" option.
+        **** ATTENTION 4: When you execute Malwoverview on Windows systems, you MUST to specify the "-w 1" option if you've clone using git tool.

 ## Examples: